semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 </table>

 :::note
-If you use catageroy <code>security</code>, include additional metada.
+If you use catagory <code>security</code>, include additional metadata.
 See <a href="#including-fields-required-by-security-category"> Including fields required by security category</a> for more information.
 :::

 ## Writing a rule for Semgrep Registry